Florida travel guideOcean Drive, the vibrant street in the Art Deco DistrictMiami Beach, Florida

 Ocean Drive is bordered by a magnificent large white sand beach, where you can lounge in the sun and enjoy a swim in the warm waters of the Atlantic ocean.

-How to get there
+How to get there ?

 Accessible from Miami, the « Mac Arthur Causeway » extends into « 5th Street » and takes you across Biscayne Bay directly south to « Ocean Drive » at 510, with the Atlantic ocean in front of you.

-Turn left to take « Ocean Drive » north, and you're ready to travel back in time for a trip to the 1920s !
+Turn left to take « Ocean Drive » north and you're ready to travel back in time for a trip to the 1920s !

-Things to visit in Miami Beach
+Top must-see places in Miami Beach

 Miami Beach